sharmainec/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

 * 2b.
-Information provided by the user in incomplete.
+Information provided by the user is incomplete.
     * 2b1.
+LingoGO! shows an error message.

+      Use case resumes at step 1.

+* 2c.
+Language input provided by the user is invalid.
+    * 2c1.
 LingoGO! shows an error message.

       Use case resumes at step 1.